How Chrome's new referrer policy affects your site analytics

 For instance, you would not be able to see the exact Reddit thread you were mentioned in anymore and would need to use Reddit search to try and find it manually.

-Good news is that the individual site can still pick a referrer policy of their choice.
+The individual site can still pick a referrer policy of their choice.
 If the referring site changes its referral policy, then that policy will be followed in the browser.

 Chances are some websites such as publishers and blogs will change their default referral policy to keep displaying their referring traffic in full.